MOSES * EGYPT * SPAETH

 More information on this and similar topics concerning the heritage from Egypt, see my article in the Swedano Journal (Oct.2000, updat.
 May2002): "The Knights Templar's Knowledge from Egypt" - & - "Pattern, Universe, and Ancient Knowledge".

-Readers wanting more information on the Knight Templars: cf. Henry Lincoln & Erling Haagensen's "The Templars' Secret Island" (1992) is recomended (cf. www.merling.dk and www.Amazon.com ). - Erling Haagensen produced and directed the four episode TV-series "The Secret of the Templars" (1993), written and presented by Henry Lincoln.
+Readers wanting more information on the Knights Templar: cf. Henry Lincoln & Erling Haagensen's "The Templars' Secret Island" (1992) is recommended (cf. www.merling.dk and www.Amazon.com ). - Erling Haagensen produced and directed the four episode TV-series "The Secret of the Templars" (1993), written and presented by Henry Lincoln.
 The series has been broadcast in most parts of the world - for instance by Discovery US and Discovery Europe.

 Sidetop